A Weekend Trip to Roanoke Virginia.

 As if that weren’t a big enough day already, we headed back to the hotel, changed into swimmers, and off to the small hotel pool we went.
 We passed through a really nice gym, grabbed our cushy towels, and parked ourselves by the cool water in the shade of the afternoon sun.
 Not too crowded, but definitely more folks than I anticipated.
 Poor Seven was whipped after about an hour, so, up to the room we went.
 Naptime ensued.

-We all woke in time to get ready for dinner (Jon and I went out with Brandi and her husband to the River & Rail, and Seven had a babysitter and room service – spoiled child).
+We all woke in time to get ready for dinner (I went out with Brandi and her husband to the River & Rail, and Seven had a babysitter and room service – spoiled child).
 Upon our return, we remembered the SWEET treat that had given us a nice surprise earlier in the day – A large bucket of candy and drinks, and a coupon for a free Pay Per View!
 It was late, for sure, but a Snickers and a couple of hours with John Cusack were just what I needed to end the great day!

 The next morning we lingered and lounged until check out, then found ourselves enjoying an amazing brunch at the hotel in The Regency Dining Room.
 No wonder it’s won awards – it was wonderful!
 Even Seven raved about it – he loved the omelets and fresh fruit – and I can’t blame him.
 The omelet station chef, though incredibly swamped, made me the best omelet I’ve ever had, and the prime rib at the carving station was mouthwatering.